dzc1/ethical-ai-energy-module-01/README.md

 Educators are encouraged to guide students through this content with an emphasis on hands-on learning, ethical reflection, and real-world applications.

-I hope you find this course engaging, informative, and a valuable resource for understanding AI's transformative potential in the energy industry!
+I hope you find this module engaging, informative, and a valuable resource for understanding AI's transformative potential in the energy industry!

 Best,